 Inference on one GPU

-In addition to this guide, relevant information can be found as well in the guide for training on a single GPU and the guide for inference on CPUs.
+In addition to this guide, relevant information can be found as well in and .

 Note that this feature is experimental and might considerably change in future versions.
 For instance, the Flash Attention 2 API might migrate to BetterTransformer